English Votive Style: 1530–1547: Decline

 John Taverner (Image from the Forrest-Heyther Partbooks) purportedly denounced his compositions as "popish ditties" after becoming protestant.

-Into the 1530s, the melismatic voice-lines began to be supplanted with more succinct phrasing from continental traditions.
+Into the early 1530s, the melismatic voice-lines began to be supplanted with more succinct phrasing from continental traditions.
 For example, Tallis' Missa salve intemerata (a parody mass) is more homophonic than the earlier antiphon, Salve intemerata, from which the mass is derived.
 Taverner's later works also show more homophony, although the change may also be due to Taverner's new religious beliefs.
 Indeed, the English Reformation was the main driving force for the end of the Votive Style, with the dissolution of the monasteries leading to the sanctioned seizure and burning of musical manuscripts.
 The closure of chantries also reduced the volume of choral music in England and especially reduced the number of Marian antiphons sung.
 The 1538 injunctions denounced "superstitious" i.e. Marian musical practices, "feigned images", and also discouraged polyphony having a widely-enforced effect on music across the country.

 Although the first English-texted litanies were being composed for the protestant Church of England in the 1540s, Henry VIII still celebrated the Sarum Catholic mass in his own chapel, in spite of all the liturgical reforms at the time.
 There is a curious case of an antiphon, Tallis' Gaude gloriosa Dei mater, being recommissioned as a contrafactum Se Lord and behold with the text of an English psalm translation by Catherine Parr.
 The intention was for Se Lord and behold to be used in Henry's French campaign and the capture of Boulogne in 1544.
 When Edward VI reigned from 1547, the lone use of Sarum in the royal chapel came to an end.